Escape from Freedom

-Escape from Freedom is a book by the Frankfurt-born psychoanalyst Erich Fromm, first published in the United States by Farrar & Rinehart in 1941 with the title Escape from Freedom and a year later as The Fear of Freedom in UK by Routledge & Kegan Paul.
-It was translated into German and first published in 1952 under the title 'Die Angst vor der Freiheit' (The Fear of Freedom).
-In the book, Fromm explores humanity's shifting relationship with freedom, with particular regard to the personal consequences of its absence.
-His special emphasis is the psychosocial conditions that facilitated the rise of Nazism.
+Escape from Freedom is a book by psychoanalyst Erich Fromm, first published under that title in the United States by Farrar & Rinehart in 1941 and a year later as The Fear of Freedom in the UK by Routledge & Kegan Paul.
+It was translated into German and first published in 1952 under the title Die Angst vor der Freiheit (The Fear of Freedom).
+In the book, Fromm explores humanity's shifting relationship with freedom, how individual freedom can cause fear, anxiety and alienation, and how many people seek relief by relinquishing freedom.
+He describes how authoritarianism can be a mechanism of escape for such people, with special emphasis on the psychosocial conditions that enabled the rise of Nazism.